Back to AI tools directory

 How to use it well

 Use the free chat app for daily questions and drafts.
-If you build with the API, start with the lighter model and only move up when a task needs deeper reasoning, and turn on context caching so repeated prompts cost less.
+If you build with the API, start with V4 Flash and move to V4 Pro only when the task needs it.
+Keep repeated prompt prefixes identical so DeepSeek's automatic cache can reduce their cost.

 Pricing note